 Step 2: Receive emails from your current address in Outlook.com

-Now that you have a Microsoft Account with an @outlook.com address, you can configure it to receive email from your current mail account.
-There are 2 methods you can use;
+Now that you have a Microsoft Account with an @outlook.com address, you can configure a forwarder for your current address to your @outlook.com address.

-- Add your current address as an alias.
+- Add your current address as an alias to your Microsoft Account.

 Before creating a forwarder, we’ll first make sure that your current email address is added as an alias to your Microsoft Account.
 This will reduce the likelihood that all forwarded messages will be marked as spam.